RoboRuckus/robotics/projects/maqueen_ruckus_mm/README.md

   ...
   { "name": "value_n", "displayname": "Parameter n", "min": 0, "max": 2, "increment": 0.1, "current": 0.5}]}
 ```
-Please not that the formatting is important, the JSON string must end wtih the sequence `}]}`.
+Please note that the formatting is important, the JSON string must end wtih the sequence `}]}`.
 Each object must include the robot name first, and then a list of controls each with the following attributes:
 | Attribute | Description |
 | ----------- | ----------- |
 | name | The variable name, should include no spaces or other special characters except `-` or `_` |